wandrll/hash_table/README.md

 # Accelerated Hash map
 First of all, it is an educational project for the second term of MIPT.
 Secondly, excuse me for my english
 ## Task
-The main target is to write a hash map, and then use a profiler to find bottlenecks and improve the perfomance
+The main target is to write a hash map, and then use a profiler to find bottlenecks and improve the perfomance.
+I have choosen hash map with separate chaining.
 ## Hardware
 CPU - Intel core i5-8300h
 ## Requirments